-Elementary and Secondary School Emergency Relief (ESSER) Fund Timeline
+Elementary and Secondary School Emergency Relief (ESSER) Funds Timeline

-San Antonio ISD has been allocated approximately \$70M from ESSER III funds for year 1; \$70M for year 2, and \$68M for year 3, for a total of \$208 million.
+San Antonio ISD has been allocated ESSER II and ESSER III funds over a four-year time span in support of identified priorities.
+For the 2021-22 school year, San Antonio ISD has been allocated approximately \$78.3M from ESSER II and III funds for year 1; \$78.3M for year 2; \$60M for year 3; and \$60M for year 4, for a total of \$276.6 million.
 We have a comprehensive, working plan to holistically tackle our needs.
 Our plan is informed by feedback, research, and a commitment to ensuring every student in San Antonio ISD is prepared for success.
 Based on stakeholder feedback, the SAISD plan includes funding for social and emotional support, additional instructional time, additional recovery support, staff compensation, and safety and protection.